CalebPaul/wildlife-tracker/notes.md

 ## Your independent project this week will be evaluated on the following criteria:
 * An interface or inherited class provides similar content in different classes.
+DONE
 * Database timestamps are included for each sighting.
+DONE
 * At least two Exceptions can be thrown and caught.
 * Constants are used in at least one class.
+DONE
 * Previous standards are met (see below).
 * Project demonstrates an understanding of concepts covered this week.
 You can discuss your code and concepts behind it with an instructor using the correct terminology.
 * Project is in a polished, portfolio-ready state.
 * Application works as expected.

-## Previous Objectives
-* For reference, here are the previous weeks' objectives:
-* Tests have complete coverage for all behaviors.
-* All tests are formatted correctly and pass.
-* Logic is easy to understand.
-* Build files are discluded from Git using a .gitignore file.
-DONE
-* Code and Git documentation follows best practices (descriptive variables names, proper indentation and spacing, separation between front and back-end logic, detailed commit messages in the correct tense, and a well-formatted README).

 # Wildlife Tracker
 You have been asked to build an application that allows Rangers to track wildlife sightings in the area.
 ## The application must track two categories of wildlife:
 ### Animals
 ### At the very least, require:
-- id
+- id DONE
-- name
+- name DONE
 ### Endangered Animals
 Due to their dwindling numbers, Rangers must record additional information about EndangeredAnimals:
 - id